laravel-modules-com/docs/v11/upgrade.md

 ## Composer Merge Plugin

-The first time you upgrade to v11 you will be asked weather to enable merge plugin, presss y to allow.
-Its now required for merging composer files from modules.
+The first time you upgrade to v11 you will be asked whether to enable the merge plugin, press y to allow.
+It's now required for merging composer files from modules.

 ```
 Do you trust "wikimedia/composer-merge-plugin" to execute code and wish to enable it now? (writes "allow-plugins" to composer.json) [y,n,d,?]